captunez/Movie-Trailer-Website/README.md

 python entertainment_center.py
 ```

+## How to Use it in IDE

+1.Open the project in IDE

+2.Choose entertainment_center.py and click 'Run'

 ## Tips
 * You can modify the movie instances in entertainment_center.py to anyone you like
 * Html content is for you to beautify in fresh_tomatoes.py